Reggie Rembert: Senior (1989)

 As a senior in 1989, Rembert increased his numbers to 47 catches for 850 yards and 11 touchdowns.
 His best game was against Pitt in the Backyard Brawl, when he caught a career-high 145 yards on five receptions.

 Rembert is often considered one of the greatest Mountaineer receivers in the university's football history, along with other greats such as Jerry Porter and Chris Henry.
 Rembert ended his career close to many West Virginia football records, and is ranked high on many of the career receiving statistic lists.

 Career statistics

 Rembert ranks 16th on WVU's all-time leading receivers.

 Professional career

 New York Jets

-Rembert was drafted by the New York Jets in the second round, 28th overall in the 1990 NFL Draft.
+Rembert was selected by the New York Jets in the second round, 28th overall in the 1990 NFL draft.
 Rembert never played during the 1990 season for the Jets as they were unable to come to an agreement on a contract, and eventually his rights were traded to the Cincinnati Bengals before the 1991 NFL season.